 S.E.
-Schlosser is the author of the Spooky Series by Globe Pequot Press.
+Schlosser is the author of The Spooky Series published by Globe Pequot Press and the editor of the award-winning Americanfolklore.net and WorldFolklore.net.
 She has been telling stories since she was a child, when games of “let’s pretend” quickly built themselves into full-length tales acted out with friends.
 A graduate of both Houghton College and the Institute of Children’s Literature, Sandy received her MLS from Rutgers University while working as a full-time music teacher and a freelance author.

 Virgil Hoyt, a photographer’s assistant up at St. Paul, had a whimsical view of the world, and…

 Dolly Dittlemore put her harmonica into her pocket and said: "I am going to march in the Fourth of J…

 Fabian Frogmorton stole Freddy's frog Fats on the Friday of the town of Flowerpot's Fabulous Frogs …

 Mrs. Peter’s Pens

 "Oh pooh," said Mrs. Polly Peters to her pet parrot Petey.
 "Where did I put that pen?"
 "Petey's pens…

 This morning I went up to Lookout Mountain to visit the grave of Buffalo Bill Cody.
 What a view!
 Sno…

 The Spooky Series is a ghost stories series by author S.E.
 Schlosser, illustrated by Paul Hoffman and published by Globe Pequot Press.
 The books feature tales of hauntings, strange happenings and other local folklore from various states and regions within the United States of America and Canada.
 S.E.
 Schlosser frequently travels around the country seeking out haunted places, reading pamphlets and old papers in dusty archives, and interviewing individuals about their haunted experiences.
 Along the way, she’s had several spooky encounters of her very own!